 American adversaries were not idle while US Forces were engaged in the longest wars in the nation's history in Iraq and Afghanistan; instead, both real and potential adversaries have studied how Americans have waged war.
-In the case of Russia, their T-90 Main Battle Tank was newer and, with its upgrades, arguably more sophisticated.
-Beyond that is the T-14 Armata, which began production in 2016.
-To answer the near peer threat, as described above, TRADOC developed the concept of Multi-Domain Battle as part of the Third Offset Strategy.
-Because MDB was still an emerging concept, despite being promulgated in FM 3-0, there were several ingredients being added to the mix, with various advocates for specific parts or ideas.
+In the case of Russia, their T-90 Main Battle Tank was newer and, with its upgrades, more sophisticated.43 Beyond that was the T-14 Armata, which began production in 2016.44 To answer the near peer threat, as described above, TRADOC developed the concept of Multi-Domain Battle as part of the Third Offset Strategy.45 Because MDB was still an emerging concept, despite being promulgated in FM 3-0, there were several ingredients being added to the mix, with various advocates for specific parts or ideas.
 This included at least the following:

-- Extending and improving existing capabilities, focusing upon anti-access/area denial capabilities and how to defeat those (e.g., stealth aircraft, undersea warfare, etc.). - Searching for a brand new capability (yet to be determined). - Improving synchronized existing capabilities so that platforms (e.g., rocket launchers, aircraft carriers, etc.) and sensors in different domains could cross-cue one another.
-Domains included air, sea, land, space, and cyber, as well as arguments for a "cognitive" domain. - A deliberately joint investment strategy to include air and missile defense, short range air defense (SHO-RAD), and electronic warfare (as distinct from cyber), plus reinvigorated combined arms training.
+Extending and improving existing capabilities, focusing upon anti-access/area denial capabilities and how to defeat those (e.g., stealth aircraft, undersea warfare, etc.).

+Searching for a brand new capability (yet to be determined).

+Improving synchronized existing capabilities so that platforms (e.g., rocket launchers, aircraft carriers, etc.) and sensors in different domains could cross-cue one another.
+Domains included air, sea, land, space, and cyber, as well as arguments for a "cognitive" domain.

+A deliberately joint investment strategy to include air and missile defense, Short Range Air Defense (SHORAD), and electronic warfare (EW) (as distinct from cyber), plus reinvigorated combined arms training.

 An obvious critique was that searching for a strategy, a technology, or set of technologies, is not of itself a strategy.
-TRADOC articulated the various parts of the puzzle that had be solved, or at least addressed, in multiple articles, videos, etc. The main battle tank remained at the heart of fire and maneuver.
+TRADOC articulated the various parts of the puzzle that had be solved, or at least addressed, in multiple articles, videos, etc.46 The main battle tank remained at the heart of fire and maneuver.
 The search for a viable replacement for the M1 Abrams was a driver for another TRADOC effort, the Ground Combat Vehicle (GCV), which was intended to be a replacement for the cancelled Future Combat Systems program.
 The GCV program began in 2009, but unfortunately was cancelled in February 2014.
-Given the time required for the acquisition program to work, the Army of 2020 would be fighting its wars with vehicles designed in the 1970s and fielded in the 1980s, with various upgrades.
+Given the time required for the acquisition program to work, the Army of 2025 seemed destined to fight its wars with vehicles designed in the 1970s and fielded in the 1980s, with various upgrades, sometimes referred to as System Enhancement Programs (SEPs).47